 2009-2011, I served as President of Copenhagen Business School (CBS), one of the largest business schools (universities) in Europe.
-After a year of intensive preparations following the previous president’s 22 years tenure, I championed a new strategy (“Business-in-Society”) that brought the diverse CBS together, catalysed more outward looking, and helped secure a 3rd five-years EQUIS re-accreditation.
-The board wholeheartedly and unanimously endorsed it.
-Other successful initiatives included merging CBS’ executive education with the regional competitor SIMI, collaborating on entrepreneurship education with two major universities, and initiating an alliance with Sauder Business School in Canada.
-In addition, we intentionally increased the visibility of CBS in the public debate, e.g., Danish media published some 35 op eds and opinion articles written by me.
-During my two year tenure, we also cut costs by 8% and increased revenues with 12%.
-However, after a new board composition and protests by Danish faculty members about the changes, the chairman and I resigned and moved on.
+After two intensive years, I first championed a new strategy (“Business-in-Society”) that brought the decentralised CBS more together, catalysed more outward looking attitude, and helped secure a 3rd five-years EQUIS re-accreditation.
+Other strategic initiatives included merging CBS’ executive education with the regional competitor SIMI, collaborating on entrepreneurship education with two major universities in Copenhagen, and initiating an alliance with Sauder Business School in Canada.
+In addition, I pushed visibility of CBS in the public debate, including 35 op eds and opinion articles in Danish media.
+During my tenure, we cut costs by 8% and increased revenues with 12%.
+However, after a new board composition and protests by Danish faculty members about the changes, both the chairman and I resigned and moved on.

 Previously, I have served as Dean of the MBA programmes at Stockholm School of Economics (SSE) where I helped reform the school’s fragmented MBA strategy.
 Prior to this, I established (with the owner of LEGO Company) and led for almost seven years Imagination Lab Foundation in Switzerland.
 During this time, I co-invented the LEGO Serious Play® consulting tool used by consultants world wide.

 I have served on company boards of private and listed companies in several countries, I serve on various steering committees such as the annual Global Peter Drucker Forum conference and EFMD’s EOCCS Certification Board for online courses.
 My publications on strategy, change and innovation, broadly defined, includes scholarly books and articles as well as more popular and shorter articles.
 A Swedish citizen, I am an elected member of the Danish Academy of Technical Science (ATV).